nikuehn/MixedModels_Biases/docs/index.md

 In GMM development, the standard deviations are often modeled as dependent on some predictor variables such as magnitude.
 @Bayless2018 contains a magnitude-dependent $\phi_{S2S}$, which is modeled using the mean magnitude of all records by station.
 @Kotha2022 performed a Breusch-Pagan test [@Breusch1979] for heteroscedasticity to test for magnitude dependence of $\tau$ and $\phi_{SS}$.
-Below, we calcuale the p-values for the simulated data (which we know is not heterosceastic).
+Below, we calcuale the p-values for the simulated data (which we know is not heteroscedastic).
 The null hypothesis is that the data is homoscedastc, and a low p-value is the probability of observing data if the null hypothesis were true.
 Based on point estimates, one would conclude that site terms and within-event/within-site residuals are heteroscedastic.
-In this context, be aware of hypothesis tests [@Wasserstein2019,@Amrhein2019].
+In this context, be aware of hypothesis tests [@Wasserstein2019],[@Amrhein2019].

 ```r